Before Opening an Etsy store, what you need to know

 Here is a graph for Wedding searches I did recently for my shop.
 You can see clearly that Wedding filters are trending now.
 What can you do with this information?
 How can I profit from this?
 Is there a way I can incorporate this into my shop?

-I read a book called the Blue ocean strategy.
-It talks about eliminating the competition by selling something which no one else has yet thought of.
+I read this book about eliminating the competition by selling something which no one else has yet thought of.

 Or selling something that everyone has thought of, but in a way, the next best competition can’t compete.
 Putting a new spin on an old product.